 The following table sets forth a comparative statement of General Fund free surplus for fiscal years 2000 through 2003.
-FY 2000 and FY 2001 data is derived from the audited financial statements prepared by the Office of the State Controller and post audited by the Auditor General.
-General Revenues for FY 2002 and FY 2003 are predicated upon consensus estimates of the Revenue Estimating Conference of November 2001, and include adjustments to certain revenues proposed by the Governor in his revised FY 2002 and FY 2003 budget plans.
-Expenditures for FY 2002 reflect those enacted by the General Assembly on July 5, 2001, as amended by adjustments proposed by the Governor in the supplemental budget submitted to the General Assembly on January 8, 2002, as amended.
-Expenditures for FY 2003 reflect those recommended by the Governor in his FY 2003 budget submitted to the General Assembly on February 13, 2002, adjusted by an \$875,000 amendment necessitated by a FY 2001 closing surplus which was reduced by audit adjustments.
+FY 2000 and FY 2001 data is derived from the State's Comprehensive Annual Financial Report prepared by the Office of the State Controller and post audited by the Auditor General.
+General Revenues and expenditures for FY 2002 reflect preliminary actual revenues and expenditures derived from work papers of the State Controller.
+The State Controller's preliminary closing report is expected to be released in November.
+General Revenues for FY 2003 are predicated upon consensus estimates of the Revenue Estimating Conference of November 2002.
+Expenditures for FY 2003 reflect those adopted by the General Assembly on June 13, 2002, and include projected increased requirements of \$24.7 million as projected by the State Budget Office in its first quarter report.